wfjvdham/python-course/09_OOP/README.md

 - **Abstraction** hiding unnecessary details from the user
 - **Composition** *has-a* relationship
 - **Inheritance** *is-type-of* relationship, it can use the functions from other objects
-- **Delegation** attributes and methods are accessible by a child object
 - **Polymorphism** when multiple object types implement the same functionality

 ## Basic Instantiation